OCA/connector/connector/doc/guides/concepts.rst

 so the jobs are freeed from the worker and can be assigned to another one.

-When multiple OpenERP processes are running, a worker per process is running, but only those which are *CronWorkers* enqueue and execute jobs, to avoid to clutter the HTTP processes.
+When multiple Odoo processes are running, a worker per process is running, but only those which are *CronWorkers* enqueue and execute jobs, to avoid to clutter the HTTP processes.